-- 18. Those Members of the Council who fall within the categories below are required to undergo enhanced level DBS checks, namely if they are: - a Member of a Committee, Sub-committee, Area Committee, Joint Committee or Council Board or Panel which discharges any education functions, or social services functions, of the Council;. - a Member of the Executive or Committee of the Executive which discharges any such education or social services functions; - a Member of a Committee, Sub-committee, Area Committee, Joint Committee or Council Board or Panel which discharges any social services functions of the Council which relate wholly or mainly to vulnerable adults; - a Member of the Executive or Committee of the Executive local authority which discharges who discharges any social services functions of the Council which relate wholly or mainly to vulnerable adults; - 19.
-Co-opted members will be required to undergo enhanced level DBS checks if they are members (voting or non-voting) of a Committee (including a Sub-Committee, Area Committee or Joint Committee), Board or Panel which discharges any education or social services function of the Council.
+- 19. There will not be general DBS checking of all Members as this is no longer permitted by the revised legislative requirements. - 20.
+The Council's Ethics Committee has determined that the Council will however undertake targeted checking of those Members of the Council who fall within the categories below: - a Member of a Committee, Sub-committee, Area Committee, Joint Committee or Council Board or Panel which discharges any education functions, or social services functions, of the Council;. - a Member of the Executive or Committee of the Executive which discharges any such education or social services functions; - a Member of a Committee, Sub-committee, Area Committee, Joint Committee or Council Board or Panel which discharges any social services functions of the Council which relate wholly or mainly to vulnerable adults: - a Member of the Executive or Committee of the Executive local authority which discharges who discharges any social services functions of the Council which relate wholly or mainly to vulnerable adults;